The ITensor Software Library for Tensor Network Calculations: Tensor Decompositions

-In the example above, \verb|j,i| were specified as the row indices, leaving \verb|m,k| as the column indices.
+In the example above, \inlinenohighlight{j,i} were specified as the row indices, leaving \inlinenohighlight{m,k} as the column indices.

 An important feature of certain decompositions such as the SVD is that they allow controlled truncation of the tensors resulting from the factorization.
 By default, ITensor decompositions do not truncate, though they do always compute the ``thin'' version of a decomposition when available.
 A truncated decomposition can be computed by specifying truncation keyword arguments.
-In the following example

-the truncation will be determined by summing the squares of the singular values from smallest to largest until the truncation error reaches $10^{-8}$ while also ensuring that the maximum number of singular values kept is less than or equal to 10.
+In the following example \begin{jlcodeblock} U,S,V = svd(W,(j,i);cutoff=1E-8,maxdim=10) \end{jlcodeblock} the truncation will be determined by summing the squares of the singular values from smallest to largest until the truncation error reaches $10^{-8}$ while also ensuring that the maximum number of singular values kept is less than or equal to 10.